a-morphous/wanderer/wanderer/docs/content/pages/05-queries.md

 Feeds are defined under the `feeds` header in page level configurations:

 ```
-[feeds]
-feedName = { tags = { like = 'feedTag' }  }
+[feeds.feedName]
+query = [{ key="configuration.tags", value="logs", modifier="CONTAINS" }]
+isAscending = true
+limit = 10
+sortBy = "date"
 ```

 * if the feedName is a string, we assume that the feed should be made of the files whose **source directories** fall under that string
-* if the feedName is a dict, we search the database for pages whose configurations matches that dict.
-Generally, this is applicable for creating feeds by tag.
+* if the feedName is a dict, we search the database for pages that match the query object.
+The queries use `JSONata` as the underlying query language, and the `feed` dict takes the following fields:
+    * `query` - either an array of conditions, or a raw JSONata string operating on the main file database.
+    * `isAscending` - boolean
+    * `limit` - how many pages are in the result
+    * `sortBy`

 All feeds are also fed into the templates as `o.feeds.feedName`, and can then be used in content: